-Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the .
+Guarantor consents to and waives any requirement for notice of the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contract.

 Guarantor may terminate this Guaranty by providing written notice of such termination to Counterparty and upon the effectiveness of such termination, Guarantor shall have no further liability hereunder, except as provided in the last sentence of this paragraph.
-No such termination shall be effective until five (5) business days after receipt by Counterparty of such termination notice.
-No such termination shall affect Guarantor's liability with respect to any Transaction (as defined in the ) entered into prior to the time the termination is effective, which Transaction shall remain guranteed pursuant to the terms of this Guaranty.
+No such termination shall be effective until fifteen (15) business days after receipt by Counterparty of such termination notice.
+No such termination shall affect Guarantor's liability with respect to any Transaction (as defined in the Contract) entered into prior to the time the termination is effective, which Transaction shall remain pursuant to the terms of this Guaranty.

 7. NOTICE.
 Any Payment Demand, notice, request, instruction, correspondence or other document to be given hereunder by any party to another (herein collectively called “Notice”) shall be in writing and delivered personally or mailed by certified mail, postage prepaid and return receipt requested, or by telegram or telecopier, as follows: